-You score 2 Victory Points for every sniper you remove with one of your snipers.

-You score 1 Victory Point for each NCO, officer, and vehicle commander you remove during the game.
+You score 2 Victory Points if you remove the enemy sniper and do not have a sniper at the end of the game.
+You score 1 Victory Point for each NCO (and vehicle commander) you remove during the game.

 Get the Doctor